jbcodeforce/kafka-studies/docs/mirrormaker.md

 python SendProductToKafka.py ./data/products2.json
 ```

+!!! note
+      The python code use the CA certificate and not the java truststore.
+The Kafka option is `ssl.ca.location`

 As an alternate to this external producer, we can start a producer as pod inside Openshift, and then send the product one by one:

 ```shell